Ready for these ocean animal short e words worksheets?

 Eureka Tub Of Letter Tiles, 176 Tiles in 3 3/4C-Line Reusable Dry Erase Pockets, 9 x 12 Inches, Assorted Neon Colors, 10 Pockets per Pack (40810)Melissa & Doug Wooden Alphabet Stamp Set – 56 Stamps With Lower-Case and Capital LettersHP OfficeJet Pro 8720 Wireless All-in-One Photo Printer with Mobile Printing, Instant InkFiskars 12 Inch Recycled SureCut Trimmer (01-005454)

-How To Use The Short /e/ Words Worksheets
+How To Use The ocean animal Short /e/ Words Worksheets

-Now that you have gathered everything you need follow the instructions below to get started.
+Now that you have gathered everything you need to follow the instructions below to get started.

 - Print the pages on printing paper and then use a paper trimmer to cut out the cards.